Nutrition

 via Cozymeal

-Making a conscious effort to incorporate foods that relieve stress into your daily routine is a simple yet effective way to care for your mental and physical well-being.
-From magnesium-rich spinach to succulent salmon, these foods that relieve stress not only taste great but also support your body’s natural stress response.
+Making a conscious effort to incorporate foods that relieve stress into your daily routine is a simple way to support both mental and physical well-being.
+From magnesium-rich spinach to succulent salmon, these foods that relieve stress not only taste great but also provide nutrients that help your body’s natural stress response work as smoothly as possible.

 For even more ways to explore your favorite foods, check out other experiences happening on Cozymeal.